Wazbaz-the-Weary/Peter_L._Griffiths_Documentation/README.md

   *I'm not sure this impacts utility unless this format was expressly more efficient or performant, challenging as glTF and openUSD are already more theoretically capable and are being actively refined.*

-Recognizing how complex an extended SDR 8x8/64-bit, 18,446,744,000,000,000,000 (18.446744 e+19/quintillion) value image format is, I'm not even going to think about representing every possible value.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Recognizing how complex an extended SDR 8x8/64-bit, 18,446,744,000,000,000,000 (18.446744 e+19/quintillion) value image format is, I'm not even going to think about representing every possible value.
 HDR extended to 8x12/96-bit, for simplicity (hah!) only considering 12-bit density and not 10-bit, expands the range of values to 7.9228163 e+28, so I'm ignoring that it exists.

-With the exception of varied brightness to simulate spectral phenomena in increasingly granular LCD backlighting zones or the individually addressable LED sub-pixels of more modern displays, XY-plane screens can't directly emulate physical lighting properties, and so cannot display this proposed format at native resolution and aspect ratio.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With the exception of varied brightness to simulate spectral phenomena in increasingly granular LCD backlighting zones or the individually addressable LED sub-pixels of more modern displays, XY-plane screens can't directly emulate physical lighting properties, and so cannot display this proposed format at native resolution and aspect ratio.
 Rather, by directing a light source and shifting off-axis into 3-space these material properties can be simulated, displayed, and/or observed projected onto a visual XY-plane.

 ### Step 1

-For this exercise I've created a rough 4x4 texel demonstration, (re)photographed 3 times using the sun for light instead of a lamp for better contrast to amalgamate RGB values.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For this exercise I've created a rough 4x4 texel demonstration, (re)photographed 3 times using the sun for light instead of a lamp for better contrast to amalgamate RGB values.
 Only the 2 glass texels display transparency, so I've not included it in this; all others retain a value of 255/opaque.

+*NB: The glass in the photos is shown as close to the color of the surface below it, for accuracy I should have taken a photo of the surface under the demo and used the difference in values.
+I'm leaving the wood-color values from the photos in place, but note that these soda-glass slides are just a little green and should be assumed to approach a color value of (167,199,203) as Alpha increases*

 Top-down:
 ![Top-Down](https://github.com/Wazbaz-the-Weary/Peter_L._Griffiths_Documentation/blob/main/PXL_20250121_190302056.RAW-01.COVER.jpg?raw=true)